savelee/leeboonstra-new/source/_posts/dialogflow_flutter_grpc.md

 ---
 title: How to integrate Dialogflow with your Flutter app
-description: Google Cloud, Dialogflow gRPC APIs The Hidden Manual for building a Flutter Dart integration.
+description: The Hidden Manual for building a gRPC Flutter Dart integration.
 Learn how to use the gRPC API in Google Cloud.
 E.g., Dart & Flutter on Google Cloud, to stream audio data with Dialogflow on native mobile apps.
 tags:
   - gRPC
   - Using gRPC APIs in Google Cloud